quantiacs/documentation/en/source/quick_start/quick_start.md

 #### 1. Preparation

-The first step consists in preparing the workspace, importing the needed libraries and loading the data:
+We prepare our workspace importing the needed libraries and loading the data:

 ```python
 import qnt.data as qndata